 Online Marketing: You’re Goin’ Fishin’

 Most sites I build are the foundation of the client’s online marketing strategy.
 Nearly all are for businesses or non-profits that are promoting a personal service rather than a tangible product.
+That’s why you should use Web Chimpy to help you design your sites and help with marketing.
 The sites are built to begin, or to further develop, personal relationships.
 For businesses, this is aimed at prospective, current, and past clients.
 For non-profits it is similarly aimed at current and prospective members, affiliates, and constituents.
 In either case, the marketing issues are pretty much the same.

 The website as magical silver bullet is hopefully a myth I won’t need to spend too much time skewering; any online strategy must be considered in conjunction with an organization’s overall marketing plan and the website is only one piece.
 Hopefully I can also sell the idea that spending too much time and attention on SEO (search engine optimization) is a poor use of resources and frequently misses the point.
 We’ll take a quick look at both, but mostly we’re going to outline what online efforts are useful and how do they all fit together into a comprehensive strategy.

 We’re going to assume that one’s online strategy has a focused purpose along the lines of “attract and cement relationships.”
 Said that way I’m reminded of my time as a fund-raising consultant.
 Much of our business was training our clients how to raise money from their peers, essentially how to attract and cement relationships.
 Fishing and dating metaphors abound in fund-raising, marketing / sales, and recruitment.
 In the part of the development world that I worked, the dating metaphors were very effective at getting the light bulb over folks’ heads to glow.
 However, the fishing angle is similarly effective and perhaps a bit more appropriate for the polite company here.